Minimum Resource Threshold Policy Under Partial Interference: Setup

-In words, $\LB_{\OV}^* (\bx_i)$ is the minimum proportion of households with WASH facilities needed in census block $i$ in order to achieve the target, diarrhea-free incidence level of $\thr$; we refer to $\LB_{\OV}^*$ as the \textit{optimal minimal allocation rule} (OMAR) for the overall outcome.
-If the set in \eqref{eq-def:lowerB} is empty, we let $\LB_{\OV}^* (\bx_i)=1$ to maximize the expected average outcome.
+In the WASH example, $\LB_{\OV}^*(\bx_i)$ is the minimum proportion of households with WASH facilities needed in a census block with characteristic $\bx_i$ in order to meet or exceed the diarrhea-free incidence level $\thr$.
+If the set in \eqref{eq-def:lowerB} is empty, we define $\LB_{\OV}^* (\bx_i)=1$ to maximize the expected average outcome.